,h3

 Or is it?

+Establishing a local presence prior to the grand opening date is crucial.
 While you’ve accomplished a lot so far and the final hurdle is undoubtedly within sight, before you declare the restaurant officially open, it would be exceedingly wise to hold a soft opening.

 Why does your restaurant need a soft opening?